cl-fontana/abcd-docs/docs/source/introduction.rst

 Each simple process tends to be also more reliable than a huge monolithic combination of modules.
 Being lightweight they may be run in resource constraint systems, such as embedded computers, but also in data intensive experiments.

-Normally modules use the communication sockets:
+Normally modules use the following communication sockets:

 * Status socket, implemented as a `ZeroMQ PUB <https://zguide.zeromq.org/docs/chapter1/#Getting-the-Message-Out>`_, that produces JSON messages containing information on the running status and significant events;
-* Commands socket, implemented as a `ZeroMQ PULL <https://zguide.zeromq.org/docs/chapter1/#Divide-and-Conquer>`_, that receives JSON messages allowing other processes to control this process;
+* Commands socket, implemented as a `ZeroMQ PULL <https://zguide.zeromq.org/docs/chapter1/#Divide-and-Conquer>`_, that receives JSON messages allowing other processes to control the current process;
 * Data socket, implemented as a ZeroMQ PUB, that produces binary messages containing the data acquired by signal digitizers and the corresponding processes data.

 A module may read messages from one or multiple modules on these sockets and send command messages to other modules.